Thinking about getting a First Aid Kit for your Boat or RV? Good!

 Putting it all together

-Having the right equipment is the start, its like buying a new GPS, or Charts for your boat, if you don’t take the time to learn how to use them, they aren’t much use when response time is critical; to quote Capt.
-Tom Bliss….“The worst time to plan for an emergency is in the middle of one!”
+Having the right equipment is the start, its like buying a new GPS, or Charts for your boat, if you don’t take the time to learn how to use them, they aren’t much use when response time is critical; “The worst time to plan for an emergency is in the middle of one!”
 And failure to plan is planning to fail.

 Every minute that passes for a person suffering from a Sudden Cardiac Arrest will loose another 10% chance of survival without proper CPR and AED deployment.
-The skills required to administer life saving techniques can be acquired in as little as 2-hours, or a full Adult/Pediatric First Aid, CPR & AED class is only an investment of 6 hours and could turn out to be the best investment of time you will ever spend when it is you responding in a life threatening medical emergency, such as Heart Attack or Sudden Cardiac Arrest.
+The skills required to administer life saving techniques can be acquired in as little as 2-hours, or a full Boater centric first aid class is only an investment of 8 hours and could turn out to be the best investment of time you will ever spend when it is you responding in a life threatening medical emergency, such as Heart Attack or Sudden Cardiac Arrest.

-If you would like to take an individual First Aid Class, or you want to involve your entire Boating and Camping group, please call or email Northwest Response to set up a class.
+If you would like to take an individual First Aid Class, or you want to involve your entire Boating and Camping group, please visit the Northwest Response class request page to set up a class, or visit our open enrollment schedule.